oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 }
 ```
-There a rich vocabulary of operators for `Flux` and `Mono` you can find in the reference documentation.
+There is a rich vocabulary of operators for `Flux` and `Mono` you can find in the reference documentation.
 There is also a handy guide for choosing the right operator: ["Which operator do I need?"](https://projectreactor.io/docs/core/release/reference/#which-operator).

 # Reactor Schedulers for Switching the Thread

-Project Reactor provides the tools to fine tune the asynchronous processing in terms of threads and execution context.
+Project Reactor provides the tools for fine-tuning the asynchronous processing in terms of threads and execution context.
-The `Scheduler` is an abstraction on top of the `ExecutionService`, that allows to submit a task immediately, after a delay or at a fixed time rate.
+The `Scheduler` is an abstraction on top of the `ExecutionService`, which allows to submit a task immediately, after a delay or at a fixed time rate.
 Various default schedulers are provided, and they will be exampled below.
 The execution context is defined by the `Scheduler` selection.

 Schedulers are selected through `subscribeOn` and `publishOn` operators, they switch the execution context. `subscribeOn` changes the thread where the source actually starts generating data.
 It changes the root of the chain, affecting the preceding operators, _upstream_ in the chain; and also affects subsequent operators.`publishOn` switches the context for the subsequent operators in the pipeline description, _downstream_ in the chain, overriding the scheduler assigned with `subscribeOn` if that was the case.